 What Is Wholesale Alcohol?

 Liquor, an umbrella term, describes a variety of alcoholic beverages.
 Many distributors sell alcohol in bulk to other retailers, who sell the alcohol to customers at a higher price.
-This is the wholesale definition in any application throughout the wholesale industry.
+This is the wholesale definition in any application throughout the wholesale items industry.